AdguardTeam/KnowledgeBaseDNS/docs/general/dns-providers.md

 ### BebasDNS by BebasID

 [BebasDNS](https://github.com/bebasid/bebasid) is a free and neutral public resolver based in Indonesia.
 We have no-logs policy and support DNSSEC along with OpenNIC TLD.
-We support both port 53 and 1753 for Plain DNS
+We support both port 53 and 1753 for Plain DNS.

 #### Default

 This is the default variant of BebasDNS.
 This variant blocks ads, malware, and phishing domains.

 | Protocol       | Address                                            |                |
 |----------------|----------------------------------------------------|----------------|